selenaqian/moono/README.md

 definitely added a sense of satisfaction for me — seeing the turns advance and the game being played is pretty cool.
 I think that we overall were able to create something pretty cool.

-I appreciate dthe time we spent just discussing design and putting together a comprehensive plan with the APIs and use cases.
-It's already been mentioned but we couldn't implement all the features we wanted but I think we did our best and focused most on design.
+I appreciated the time we spent just discussing design and putting together a comprehensive plan with the APIs and use cases.
+It's already been mentioned but we couldn't implement all the features we wanted but I think we did our best and focused most on design.(Suomo)